Georgia College & State University

 An Initiative of MURACE (Mentored Undergraduate Research and Creative Endeavors)

 This Circle meets monthly during the fall and spring academic semesters.
 The meetings are held once a month in Atkinson Hall Room 202 at 5:30 p.m. to 6:30 p.m.
 MURACE supplies pizza and soft drinks.

-This organization is not an RSO.
+This organization is not a Registered Student Organization (RSO).
 It is lead by a group of students who have published and present research or creative endeavors who are interested in helping other students do the same.
 Dr. Doreen Sams, Dr. Tsu-Ming Chiang, and Dr. Hasitha Mahabaduga are the Circle's mentors.

 - Undergraduate students (Freshmen, sophomores, juniors, seniors) with even the slightest interest in conducting undergraduate research and creative endeavors